AdobeDocs/campaign-web.en/help/v8/get-started/using-ai.md

 >
 >This capability is available in its Alpha version and subject to change without prior notice.
 >
 >This capability is only available in **English**.
-Other langugages are not supported in this version.
+Other languages are not supported in this version.
 As a consequence, make sure [your prefered language](connect-to-campaign.md#language-pref) is set to English before using this capability.

 The **Contextual Help with Gen AI** embedded within contextual help revolutionizes documentation searching and answering how-to questions with effortlessly sifting through vast documentation repositories, instantly pinpointing the precise information you need.